Ms. Celia J. Collins

 Celia Collins is sought after by company CEOs, owners and general counsel for comprehensive labor and employment services from advisory, policy design and training to litigation.
 Known for going above and beyond for every client – unionized or not – she has a broad range of industry experience, including healthcare, shipbuilding, fast food/service, prisons, manufacturing and others.

 On the ground in South Alabama, Celia represents clients on their most challenging issues, such as Affordable Care Act compliance, terminating employees in a protected class, discrimination and harassment claims, union attacks and return to work issues.
 Such matters often don’t surface during business hours; Celia is known for being available around the clock.

-Other important areas where Celia's assistance proves invaluable include the Family Medical Leave Act (FMLA), FSLA/wage and hour, internal investigations, and EEOC, OSHA and NLRB administrative matters.
-Celia is also known for her civil rights work related to Fair Housing Discrimination Claims
+Other important areas where Celia’s assistance proves invaluable include the Family Medical Leave Act (FMLA), FLSA/wage and hour, internal investigations, EEOC, OSHA and NLRB administrative matters, executive severance issues, and non-compete agreements.
+Celia is also known for her civil rights work related to Fair Housing Discrimination Claims.

 Other Employment Matters

 Retained to assist largest private employer in Mobile County in connection with total overhaul of its personnel policies and procedures.

 Retained by national management training company to conduct all-day workshops in areas of internal investigation and administering Family and Medical Leave Act.

 Retained by various commercial training companies to provide training to personnel specialists in all areas of employment law.